UPBEAT at Southwark Playhouse

 CREATING A DYNAMIC NEW THEATRE / DJ PRODUCTION

-UPBEAT weaves DJing, live sound production and text together to tell the story (think theatre meets DJ set).
-The story lives at the intersection of gender & addiction, emphasing the misplaces shame women experience.
-Alongside the public production in May, we are fundraising for an extensive community engagement programme for women in recovery from addiction.
-UPBEAT harnesses the power of creative arts to serve as an artistic intervention, encouraging connection & community as antidotes to addiction.
+UP(BEAT) weaves DJing, live sound production and text together to tell the story (think theatre meets DJ set).
+The story lives at the intersection of gender & addiction, emphasising the misplaced shame women experience.
+Alongside the public production in May, we are fundraising to develop an extensive community engagement programme for women in recovery from addiction.
+UP(BEAT) harnesses the power of creative arts to serve as an artistic intervention, encouraging connection & community as antidotes to addiction.

 The innovative DJing & theatre form creates an opportunity to reach new audiences.
-SPEAKBEAT COLLECTIVE are a non-profit company, all funds raised will contribute to a high quality, accessible & inclusive project.
-Ultimately amplifying UPBEAT's social impact to affect profound & positive change for women with lived experience of addiction.
+SPEAKBEAT COLLECTIVE is a non-profit company, all funds raised will contribute to a high quality, accessible & inclusive project.
+Ultimately amplifying UP(BEAT)'s social impact to affect profound & positive change for women with lived experience of addiction.

 THE FUNDING (WHERE YOUR MONEY IS GOING)